 - Core and explore portfolio reduced risk of underperforming compared to an all-explore strategy

 - Core and explore provided potential to beat the market compared to an all-core strategy

 - Emphasizing actively managed funds in higher alpha asset classes increased a portfolio’s potential to beat the market

 The first bullet point above is certainly true since an all explore portfolio would likely be too volatile.
 But the second two bullet points are not true as we now know, more on this below.

 Historical Perspective of Core and Satellite Portfolio

 The original idea of the core and satellite portfolio was to let you invest in both diversified passive index funds as the core of your portfolio and actively managed funds as satellite positions.
 An investor would pick diversified passive index funds as their core holdings.
 For instance, this could be a total market index fund, a total bond market index fund, and a total international index fund.
-For some investors, such as the Bogleheads, the 3 Fund Portfolio is all they need.
+For some investors, the Bogleheads 3 Fund Portfolio is all they need.
 But those who followed the core and satellite portfolio approach would add a smaller percentage of actively managed satellite funds.
 This could be in asset classes such as REITs, high yield bonds, small cap stocks, emerging markets, etc. The idea was to get some alpha in your portfolio.